Director: Kathryn Bigelow

 Unlike the year’s superior action dramas, Public Enemies and Inglourious Basterds, Bigelow doesn’t interrogate or deconstruct the generic underpinnings of The Hurt Locker, or even ask as pointed questions about the relationship of our morality to necessities of violence: in truth, it’s really an efficient thriller with an immediate setting.
 One could defend its lack of engaged psychology as a broad portrait of war, but a broad portrait would encompass a larger perspective on both sides.
 All we see here are empathetic, if stoic Americans and nice Iraqis (and, oh yeah, vaguely sleazy Brits) endangered by shadowy threats.
 It’s easy to suspect that The Hurt Locker’s landed a solid punch where no other recent War on Terror films have because it lets the audience off of specific questions.
 Not that it lacks telling details, like the soldiers’ inability to communicate with the locals repeatedly manifesting in their commanding shouts that often only befuddle the Iraqis, whilst the more educated Cambridge tries to politely clear away a crowd of onlookers and before finally resorting to loud urgings to get them to move.

-Bigelow is vastly talented filmmaker who’s had more than her share of bad luck in the past 20 years since hitting a box office bull’s eye with the lame Point Break (1991).
+Bigelow is a vastly talented filmmaker who’s had more than her share of bad luck in the past 20 years since hitting a box office bull’s eye with the lame Point Break (1991).
 She stumbled badly with the genre-contorting Strange Days, then with the melancholy and troubling The Weight of Water (2000) and the techno-melodrama of K19: The Widowmaker (2002).
 Although the latter two films failed to find favour with studio heads or critics, they’re both terse, interesting, highly underrated films.
-Like her debut Near Dark (1986), the still unsurpassed modern-vampire film, The Hurt Locker builds dread in slow-burn situations; like K19 it tackles the brutal exigencies of militaristic dedication with spare, but unblinking detail.
+Like her debut Near Dark (1986), the still-unsurpassed modern vampire film, The Hurt Locker builds dread in slow-burn situations; like K19 it tackles the brutal exigencies of militaristic dedication with spare but clear, unblinking detail.
 The Hurt Locker will undoubtedly revive her career and possibly cast new light on those other films.
 Her masterful mixture of visual sweep and concision screws individual sequences up in knots of tension.
 The controlled pace and tightly composed shots render even the scenes in the desert claustrophobic, intricately constructed suspense sequences building to creatively used, vivid close-ups and special effects that capture the narrowing of existence and annihilation to a singular moment to the vibration and the fall of a spent shell casing.

 These taut sequences make the cheaper touches in the film stand out more vividly.
 Late in the film, when James is rotated stateside, Bigelow effectively conjures the disconnection with a jump-cut, but then gives us that tired device of suggesting suburban blandness—the Muzak-riddled supermarket.
 Nonetheless, despite its lacks and curious dead spots, The Hurt Locker is still a bracing and stylistically original film that captures the grueling nature of contemporary war.